 - High-quality coverage

-- Only available to military personnel and their families
+- Only available to current and former military personnel and their families

 - Bundling discounts provide up to 10% savings on your homeowner’s insurance premium if you already have a USAA auto insurance policy.